 • Placement of results

-• Language used for expressing results
+• The language used for expressing results

-While many companies invest a lot in creating nicely designed websites, they pay little attention to copy.
+While many companies invest a lot in creating professionally designed websites, they pay little attention to copy.
 However, over the years, we have seen the impact of well-written persuasive copy on convincing a visitor to convert.

 If you are looking to start testing, then we can only assume that you created personas for your website.
 Persuasive web copy must appeal to each of your personas with the different traits within the same web page.